google/docsy/userguide/content/en/docs/adding-content/shortcodes/index.md

 ### swaggerui

-The `swaggerui` shortcode can be placed anywhere inside a page with the [`swagger` layout](https://github.com/google/docsy/tree/main/layouts/swagger); it renders [Swagger UI](https://swagger.io/tools/swagger-ui/) using any OpenAPI YAML or JSON file as source.
+You can place the `swaggerui` shortcode anywhere inside a page with the [`swagger` layout](https://github.com/google/docsy/tree/main/layouts/swagger); it renders [Swagger UI](https://swagger.io/tools/swagger-ui/) using any OpenAPI YAML or JSON file as source.
 This file can be hosted anywhere you like, for example in your site's root [`/static` folder](/docs/adding-content/content/#adding-static-content).

 {{< tabpane >}}
 {{< tab header="Front matter:" disabled=true />}}